omega8cc/boa/aegir/tools/system/conf/control-readme.txt

 ### Otherwise it will be ignored.
 ###
 ### NOTE: if the file doesn't exist, the system will create it and set to the
+### current default PHP version when installed, otherwise the newest one
-### newest available PHP version installed, not to the system default version.
+### available - not to the system-wide default version.
 ###